tjeastman/ansible-playbooks/README.md

 ansible-playbook -i inventory/aws hadoop-start.yml
 ```

-There is a playbook that will destroy the cluster nodes and associated resources in AWS if desired:
+There is also a playbook that will destroy the cluster nodes and associated resources in AWS if desired:
 ```
 ansible-playbook aws-hadoop-cluster-destroy.yml -e created_by=username
 ```